 Such a server isn’t immune from hardware failure, of course, but it does reduce the likelihood of such a failure impacting your business.

-Why not arrange a complimentary 15 minute call to discuss your situation, and we’ll advise you of the best way forwards?
+Why not arrange a free 30 minute call to discuss your situation, and we’ll advise you of the best way forwards?